 In September 2023, the SSC-ES recommended four potential pathways for incorporating risk tables into the setting of groundfish ABCs within the PFMC.
-They were to incorporate the information into: (1) the selection of scientific uncertainty (sigma) by the SSC when an assessment is conducted, (2) the selection of the risk policy (P\) set by the Council, (3) the setting of either/both sigma or P\ in between new stock assessments (e.g., the time-varying penalty on sigma), or (4) developing a different process for the SSC to set the ABC directly and using the risk table to inform that decision.
+They were to incorporate the information into: (1) the selection of scientific uncertainty (sigma) by the SSC when an assessment is conducted, (2) the selection of the risk policy (P) set by the Council, (3) the setting of either/both sigma or P in between new stock assessments (e.g., the time-varying penalty on sigma), or (4) developing a different process for the SSC to set the ABC directly and using the risk table to inform that decision.
 Sigma is defined as the width of the uncertainty bounds around the OFL distribution (representing the ratio of the difference between "true" OFL and the model-derived OFL relative to the "true" OFL).
-For this iteration of risk table development we focused on the three potential pathways that are possible in the current PFMC harvest specifications process (options 1-3), and recommend moving forward with the sigma pathway (option 1).
+For this iteration of risk table development we focused on the three potential pathways that are possible in the current PFMC harvest specifications process (options 1-3).
+The CCIEA team recommends moving forward with the sigma pathway (option 1) but is also open to discussing and pursuing the other pathways.